 Tame that closet beast once and for all!
-The BEST tips for Small Linen Closet Organization including what to purge, creative use of space, make laundry easier, and keep items in easy reach.
+The BEST tips for Small Linen Closet Organization include what to purge, creative use of space, making laundry easier, and keeping items within easy reach.

 Getting the linen closet organized has been on my to-do list forever, but the bigger projects and life in general always seem to get in the way.
 After being literally hit in the face by the avalanche of towels left behind by my dear son, I decided enough was enough.